How do you select the best book publishing companies?

-AuthorSoltions, also called AuthorHouse has many other names and subsidiaries.
+AuthorSoltions, also called AuthorHouse operates under many other business names.

-Beware of the following company names this company also uses.
+Beware of the following company names that AuthorHouse also uses.

 Archway Publishing, Author Learning Center, AuthorHouse, AuthorHouse UK, AuthorHive, Balboa Press, Balboa Press UK, Booktango, GABAL Global Editions, iUniverse, LifeRich Publishing, Palibrio, Partridge Publishing, Partridge Africa, Partridge India, Partridge Singapore, Trafford Publishing, WestBow Press, Wordclay and Xlibris.